The Bankrate promise

 Contest the rejection

-How to prevent having a claim denied
+How to avoid a life insurance claim denial

 Frequently asked questions